advertience-inc/Attribute-Control/README.md

 - Create a new tag
 - Choose `Advertience Attribution Linker` configuration from the Community Template Gallery
 - In `Client Tab`, write your Advertience Attribution client tab name
-- To use the attribution on all pages, it is recommended you use the `All Pages` trigger.
+- To use the attribution on all pages, it is recommended you use the `Initialization - All Pages` trigger.
 Otherwise create a new trigger that fires on page view of the pages you want them to
 - Save the tag

 ![Example Attribution Tag](./images/AttributionTag.png)